aurorain-ai/AutoAgent/README.md

 ---

-DataGPT is AI copilot for data analytics, data engineering, and ML science. 🚀.
+AutoAgent is an AI sandbox (no agent) for data science and AI engineering. 🚀.

 ## 🎉 Roadmap